Department of History

 52 First-Year Seminar: Conflicts over Israel/Palestine (3).
 This course will familiarize students with the background of this ongoing conflict.
 It will begin with the growth of political Zionism in Europe, continue through early Zionist settlement, the United Nations partition and resulting war, and the history of the conflict through the present.

-53 First-Year Seminar: American Writers in Europe and the Meaning of Cultural Identity, 1830–1930 (3).
-This course examines the experiences of American writers who traveled and lived in European cities during the era between 1830 and 1930 with the goal of developing historical insights into these writers’ fascination with famous European cities and the experience of travel.
+53 First-Year Seminar: Traveling to European Cities: American Writers/Cultural Identities, 18301930 (3).
+This course examines the experiences of American writers who traveled and lived in European cities during the era between 1830 and 1930 with the goal of developing historical insights into these writers' fascination with famous European cities and the experience of travel.

 56 First-Year Seminar: World War I: History and Literature (3).
 This seminar will read and discuss powerful examples of literature (poetry, memoirs, and novels) produced during and after World War I that sought to come to terms with the trauma of this cataclysmic event in European history, the first experience of total war fought by modern, industrialized nations.